kyma-project/btp-manager/docs/user/03-21-create-service-instance-with-custom-secret.md

 * the **btpAccessCredentialsSecret** field in the `spec` pointing to the custom Secret you have created
 *  other parameters as needed

-See an example of a ServiceInstance custom resource: <!-- why not placeholders???
-REMOVE WHAT'S NOT NEEDED!!!!!-->
+See an example of a ServiceInstance custom resource:

 ```yaml
 kubectl create -f - <<EOF